Smith Mission MIPS Review

 The Mission is a warm helmet based on its consistent lining, draft-free ear pads, and adjustable vents.
 The model scored quite well in our testing.
 Its warm but lightweight nature increases its utility for its ski touring recommendation.

-The synthetic lining of this helmet is evenly insulated to provide similar heat retention of a medium weight skull cap.
-The liner has negative space to line up with the vents of the helmet.
-Ten of the helmets 18 vents can close to help lock in some heat if you need additional warmth.
-Adjustable vents are a large component of the warmth of a helmet.
+The synthetic lining of this helmet is evenly insulated to provide similar heat retention to a medium-weight skull cap.
+The liner has negative space to line up with the helmet's vents.
+Ten of the helmet's 18 vents can close to help lock in some heat if you need additional warmth.
+Adjustable vents are a significant component of the warmth of a helmet.
 The warmth score was negatively impacted by the inability to close the two vents near the front side of the temples.
 These can allow for substantial air movement, especially while riding.

-With a snug fit on the chin strap, the ear pads keep out any drafts from reaching your ears.
+The ear pads keep out any drafts from reaching your ears with a snug fit on the chin strap.
 Overall, this is one of the warmer helmets we have tested with all the hatches battened down.

 This helmet has 18 vents in total.
 The ten located on the top of the head can open or close using a toggle near the back of the head.
 We were pleasantly surprised at how quickly we could cool down after breaking out sweating when wearing this helmet.
-On the same day, one tester had to frequently take other helmets off but was able to keep this one on.
-Granted, he would have preferred to ditch the helmet while standing in line, but in the name of gear reviews, it remained on.
-That being said, it was not the fastest venting helmet in our review.
-Its venting potential is limited by the small size of the vents.
+On the same day, one tester had to take other helmets off frequently but could keep this one on.
+That said, it was not the fastest venting helmet in our review.
+Its potential is limited by the small size of the vents.

 The earpads are rather tricky to take on and off.
 The adjustable fit system is threaded through the earpads.
 To remove the pads, you have to disconnect the harness attachment point near the temple side of the helmet and feed it through.
-While it takes less than five minutes, it does limit the convenience of the model.
+While it takes less than five minutes, it does limit the model's convenience.

-The scale put a size large at 16.9 ounces, which is relatively lightweight, especially in this price bracket and feature set.
-For a size Large with adjustable vents, MIPS, and ear pads, that is pretty good.
+We were impressed by a size large with adjustable vents, MIPS, and ear pads.
 While it may not be our first pick for weight-sensitive ski mountaineering ventures, we are happy to bring it out on big days in the mountains.
-It felt pretty featherweight on our head and had very little impact on our riding experience.
+It felt pretty featherweight on the head and had minimal impact on our riding experience.

 The Mission has excellent compatibility with all the goggles we wore.
 We used two pairs of Smith and one pair of VonZipper goggles.
 Its low profile shape and neat brim line support each style well.

-The helmet also has two vents upfront to direct cold air into your google to help prevent fogging.
-These vents also give the warm air from your googles an escape route through your helmet.
+The helmet also has two vents upfront to direct cold air into your goggle to help prevent fogging.
+These vents also give the warm air from your goggles an escape route through your helmet.
 The goggle retainer is a lightweight and flexible plastic tab to help keep the strap in place.
-A simple and well-tested design, it gets the job done and holds goggles in place.
+It has a well-tested and straightforward design; it gets the job done and holds goggles in place.

-In our polls, the Mission was close to being cool and dorky at the same time.
+In our polls, the Mission alternated between being cool and dorky at the same time.
 It routinely ranked in the middle of the pack.
-It has some aesthetic lines and aggressive looking vents that give this model a unique look.
+Some aesthetic lines and aggressive-looking vents give this model a unique look.

-Smith offers the Mission in six colorways.
-Some are poppy, and some are neutral.
-Pick whichever you like.
+Smith offers the Mission in several colorways.
+Some are poppy, and some are neutral; pick whichever you like.
 The Mission had a way of splitting the crowd.
 If you like it, great.
 If you're indifferent, maybe the value could help overcome your apprehension.

-Don't overlook the Smith Mission MIPS.
-It's lightweight and exceptional safety features make it a solid choice to take on the skin track and laps at your favorite resort.
+Although it may fly under your ski gear radar, don't overlook the Smith Mission MIPS.
+Its light weight and enhanced safety features make it a solid choice to take on the skin track and laps at your favorite resort.
 Even better, do both on the same day and stop for a warm meal on the way home with the money you saved by purchasing the Mission.